abcnorio/mixedmethod-rcode/README.md

-﻿# R code supplement to the book "Subjektive Betrachtungen und objektive Ansichten.
+﻿# R code supplement to the book "Objektive Ansichten und subjektive Analysen.
 Qual, Quan und Logik" written by Gürtler & Huber (2023)

 ## Resources and languages

 The Spanish version of the book is titled "XXX".
-Both books can be obtained freely from XXX.
+Both books can be obtained freely from [OSF](osf.io/69gfz) or [AQUAD][https://www.aquad.de).
 A Spanish version of this README.md can be found in [README-spa](./README-spa.md).

 ## Overview